timvandermeij/sentiment-analysis/README.md

   GitHub data from the GHTorrent archives.
 Automatically performs the chosen task with interactive progress output on each step.
 This script can extract data for a specific group from the `repos` dumps and create a shelf of the languages of all repositories.
-The `commit_comments` tasks filters the dumps in order to contain the necessary fields, including the group.
+The `commit_comments` task filters the dumps in order to contain the necessary fields, including the group.
 Can be run using MPI in order to parallelize the phases for different dumps, or to distribute the work across nodes, with a master that schedules new work for